UAVDB: Point-Guided Masks for UAV Detection and Segmentation: Introduction

-While several RGB-based camera-to-UAV datasets have been introduced in recent years, they exhibit key limitations that hinder their applicability to real-world aerial surveillance, particularly for detecting small, distant UAVs in complex environments.
-These shortcomings underscore the need for a more representative and scalable benchmark, motivating the development of a new dataset.
-For instance, the dataset proposed in~\cite{kashiyama2020sky} contains 600$\times$600 resolution images annotated with three object categories: bird, helicopter, and airplane.
-However, it suffers from severe class imbalance, with only 74 bird instances compared to 1,392 helicopters and 190 airplanes.
-This imbalance leads to overfitting toward the dominant class, limiting generalization.
-Furthermore, while the images are sequentially ordered, they are extracted from extremely low-frame-rate videos, making the dataset unsuitable for temporal modeling or video-based tracking.
-The dataset presented in~\cite{pawelczyk2020real} includes videos with original resolutions ranging from 640$\times$480 to 4K.
-However, all training and testing images are downscaled to 640$\times$480, constraining the detection of tiny UAVs where high-resolution input is essential.
-Another dataset~\cite{steininger2021aircraft} spans a wide range of image resolutions from 192$\times$144 to 3840$\times$2160, yet many images are now inaccessible, undermining reproducibility and long-term benchmarking.
-Other efforts, such as~\cite{drone_dataset} and~\cite{aksoy2019drone}, provide 1,359 and approximately 4,000 images with resolutions of 1280$\times$720 and between 300$\times$168 and 4633$\times$3089, respectively.
-However, both lack temporal coherence, as their images are not sourced from continuous video streams, limiting their suitability for motion-based tasks such as trajectory estimation and temporal modeling.
-Several additional datasets~\cite{mta-rwowu_dataset, air-detect_dataset, canigettheuploadactuallyworking_dataset, drone-9ab2n_dataset, segmentationdrones_dataset, drone-evttd_dataset, mobile-net_dataset, dron3_dataset} target UAV-related vision tasks but still fall short for long-range surveillance and temporally-aware applications.
-Most of the aforementioned datasets lack high-resolution temporal data, diverse environmental conditions, and consistent annotation quality.
-Moreover, they predominantly feature large UAVs captured from ground-level or short-range viewpoints, settings that differ significantly from real-world surveillance scenarios where UAVs typically appear small, distant, and often partially occluded within cluttered aerial scenes.
+While several RGB-based camera-to-UAV datasets have been introduced in recent years~\cite{mta-rwowu_dataset,drone-9ab2n_dataset,mobile-net_dataset,drone_dataset}, they exhibit key limitations that hinder their applicability to real-world aerial surveillance, particularly for detecting small and distant UAVs in complex environments.
+These shortcomings underscore the need for a more representative and scalable benchmark.
+For example, the dataset in~\cite{kashiyama2020sky} contains 600$\times$600 images but suffers from severe class imbalance (e.g., 74 birds vs. 1,392 helicopters), leading to biased learning, and is derived from low-frame-rate sequences unsuitable for temporal modeling.
+The dataset in~\cite{pawelczyk2020real} includes high-resolution videos (up to 4K), yet all data are downscaled to 640$\times$480, limiting the detection of tiny UAVs.
+Another dataset~\cite{steininger2021aircraft} spans resolutions from 192$\times$144 to 3840$\times$2160, but partial data inaccessibility undermines reproducibility.
+Additionally, datasets such as~\cite{aksoy2019drone,drone_dataset} lack temporal continuity due to non-sequential image collection, restricting motion-based analysis.
+Overall, existing datasets often lack high-resolution temporal data, diverse environmental conditions, and consistent annotation quality.
+They predominantly feature large UAVs captured from short-range or ground-level viewpoints, which differ from real-world surveillance scenarios where UAVs are typically small, distant, and partially occluded in cluttered scenes.